etiennebr/rstdocs/Applications/Segmentation/Segmentation.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{Segmentation_param_table}, page~\pageref{Segmentation_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+Segmentation+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *Segmentation* .

-Parameters table for Segmentation:
+.. [#] Table: Parameters table for Segmentation.

 +--------------------------+--------------------------+----------------------------------------------------------+
 |Parameter Key             |Parameter Type            |Parameter Description                                     |